reviewing invoice management

 1. Enter each invoice into a row of the tracker, adding as much detail as possible.
 The invoice date, total and remaining amounts, and category are tied to the pivot charts in the monthly invoice totals and spend totals by category tabs, so these are required fields for accurate calculations.

-1. If you need to add rows, right-click the row indicator to the left of the last blank row, select ‘insert rows’ and choose ‘insert above.’
+3. To add rows, right-click the row indicator to the left of the last blank row, select ‘Insert rows,’ and choose ‘Insert above.’

 tracking invoices